Regenerative Medicine: A Holistic Approach for Musculoskeletal Disorders

 Placed in between PRP and stem cell therapy are concentrated growth factors that are obtained from donor sources such as amnion (the inner most layer of the placenta) or from the placenta itself.
 While some biologic companies that provide placenta derived growth factors have studies that suggest their products contain stem cells, claims from this class of products are restricted to containing growth factors only.

 Exosomes are not just growth factors; they are also thought include facilitators and initiators, and anti-inflammatory agents.
 They are vesicular messengers that are extruded by stem cells.
 They are the signally agents that are thought to be behind why stem cells work.
-Because their anti-microbial and anti-inflammatory properties may reduce the chances of infection and diminish pain, and their anti-adhesion properties may reduce and prevent scarring, chances are good you will be hearing a lot more about exosomes.
+Because their anti-microbial and anti-inflammatory properties may reduce the chances of infection and diminish pain, and their anti-adhesion properties may reduce and prevent scarring, it has been suggested that they may one day be useful for regenerative medicine applications.

 No discussion of regenerative medicine options today would be complete without some discussion of the difference between allografts and autologous grafts.
 Whenever the host tissue comes from someone different than where it is put back, it is referred to as an allograft.
 Examples include as amnion, exosomes, umbilical derived Wharton’s jelly, or umbilical derived cord blood Stem Cells.

 This is in contrast to Autologous grafting where the host and donor are the same person.
 Examples of autologous grafts include PRP, bone marrow and fat (adipose) derived stem cell harvesting.
-There are many technical differences between allografts and autologous grafts, however allograft treatments do not require surgery, are relatively easier to administer, cause little pain during the procedure, and are for the most part more clearly labeled regarding exactly what was actually isolated in the harvest and made available for re-implantation.
+There are many technical differences between allografts and autologous grafts, however allograft treatments do not require surgery, are relatively easier to administer, cause little pain during the procedure.
+Allografts are also, for the most part, clearly labeled regarding exactly what was actually isolated in the harvest and made available for re-implantation.
 Having said that, autologus harvesting of bone marrow aspirate followed by re-implantation for orthopedic conditions such as degenerative joint disease, appears to be the most studied and homologous regenerative medicine technique today.
 In addition, homologus bone marrow aspirate grafts have been applied for well over a decade now and have an excellent safety record.

 When considering which regenerative medicine approach is best for you at Piedmont Physical Medicine and Rehabilitation, PA we like to help you and your body do whatever is necessary to facilitate the best outcome.
 That means we try to look at all the factors that affect wellness and consider whatever else is necessary to support your musculoskeletal system and the joint or tissue we are trying to treat.